-- they must contact Services Australia as soon as possible to participate in a Capability Assessment - their income support payment will remain suspended until they do this.
+• they must contact Services Australia as soon as possible to participate in a Capability Assessment as their reconnection requirement.

 Participants will be unable to report to Services Australia for their next fortnightly income support payment until they contact Services Australia to undertake the Capability Assessment.